 NOTE 10.
-FUNDS FROM DEDICATED COLLECTIONS
+DEDICATED FUNDS

-The AFRH has funds from dedicated collections that fall into the following categories: Capital Fund, Hurricane Katrina Fund and the Operations & Maintenance Fund.
-Governed by limitations determined annually by the U.S. Congress, the Trust Fund is used to finance operating expenses as well as capital expenditures of the AFRH on an annual and no year basis, while the Hurricane Katrina monies were appropriated on an emergency basis to cover necessary expenses related to the consequences of Hurricane Katrina until expended.
+AFRH has dedicated funds that fall into several categories.
+Governed by limitations determined annually by the U.S. Congress, the Trust Fund is used to finance operating expenses as well as other expenditures of the AFRH on annual and multi-year bases.
+For example, the Hurricane Katrina monies were appropriated on an emergency basis to cover necessary expenses related to the consequences of Hurricane Katrina and remain available until expended, the CARES Act funds were made available under a two-year appropriation for pandemic-related expenditures, and Capital Funds are no-year appropriations.

 Transactions are recorded on an accrual accounting basis and a budgetary basis.
 Under the accrual method, revenues are recognized when earned and expenses are recognized when liabilities are incurred, without regard to receipt or payment of cash.
 Budgetary accounting measures the appropriations and consumption of budget authority and other budgetary resources and facilitates compliance with legal constraints and controls over use of Federal funds.

-Schedule of Earmarked Funds as of September 30, 2024 and 2023:
+Schedule of Dedicated Funds as of September 30, 2023: